strengejacke/strengejacke/README.md

 I'm co-chairing the working group "Methods" of the German Society of Medical Sociology [(AG Methoden / DGMS)](https://www.dgms.de/arbeitsgruppen/methoden/) and do a lot R programminh.
 Currently, I'm mostly involved in projects related to R statistics (through the [**easystats project**](https://easystats.github.io/easystats/) or my other packages like [**ggeffects**](http://strengejacke.github.io/ggeffects)).
 However, my previous main activity in developing research software was the [**Zettelkasten**](https://github.com/Zettelkasten-Team/Zettelkasten/), in Java.

-Here are the main projects I'm working on:
+Here are the main R-package projects I'm working on:

 ### Statistics